CryptoSys PKI Toolkit Manual

 Encryption and signing use the same RSA operations:

 Use the function RSA_EncodeMsg to encode or "pad" the message data you want to encrypt or sign.
-Remember that Encoding is Not Encryption.
+This uses the rules in [PKCS#1].
+Then use the appropriate RSA_Raw function with the public or private RSA key.

 [Contents] [Index]